State-Independent Quantum Key Distribution with Two-Way Classical Communication: Conclusion

 \section{Conclusion}

-A secure state-independent quantum key distribution protocol is proposed, in which the test for eavesdropping is conducted through the time-like Bell-CHSH inequality in light of the BTCV formalism \cite{Bruk04,Tayl04}, irrespective of the qubit states.
-It is shown that this form manifests naturally from non-commutativity of observables.
-The SIQKD protocol includes a classical part for secure key distillation, which implements prominent features in current privacy amplification and information reconciliation techniques.
+A state-independent quantum key distribution protocol with two-way classical communication (SIQKD2CC) is proposed that is a variation of BB84 in which the test for eavesdropping is conducted through the time-like Bell-CHSH inequality in light of the BTCV formalism \cite{Bruk04,Tayl04}.
+It is shown that this inequality form manifests naturally from the non-commutativity of observables, and does not necessarily require an assumption of non-classicality of the temporal correlations.
+The SIQKD2CC protocol includes a classical part for secure key distillation, which implements prominent features in current privacy amplification and information reconciliation techniques that rely on two-way classical communication and provably increase key-rate.

-The SIQKD protocol provides a number of additional advantages over current key generation techniques apart from its novel state-independence.
-First, it requires less memory than those employing space-like entangled qubit pairs such as in \cite{Ekert91}.
-It also retains qubits that would have otherwise been eliminated during checks of basis matching between Alice and Bob such as those in \cite{Benn84}.
-This protocol also eliminates a potential worst-case assumption in current QKD protocols: that Eve initially provides Alice and Bob the entangled qubit pairs.
+The SIQKD2CC protocol provides a number of additional advantages over current key generation techniques apart from state-independence.
+It provides raw key generation from temporal correlations that violate a Bell-type inequality.
+This protocol also retains qubits that would have otherwise been eliminated during checks of basis matching between Alice and Bob.
+It avoids a potential worst-case assumption in current QKD protocols: that Eve initially provides Alice and Bob the entangled qubit pairs, while addressing supraquantum attacks and higher dimensional attacks in the manner of \cite{Barr05,Acin06,Scar06,Shen17}.
+A detailed analysis of security in the light of monogamy/polygamy relations, and security against different attacks and weak measurements falls under the domain of future work.

-\section{Acknowledgements}
+\nonumsection{Acknowledgements}

-I would like to thank Prof. V. Ravishankar, Soumik Adhikary, and Sooryansh Asthana of the Indian Institute of Technology, Delhi, for insightful discussions.
-I also thank the Department of Science and Technology (DST), India, for the funding behind this work through the Women's Scientist Scheme [SR/WOS-A/PS-29/2013 (G)], and the Indian Institute of Technology, Delhi, for providing the resources to pursue this work.
+The author thanks Prof. V. Ravishankar, Soumik Adhikary, and Sooryansh Asthana of the Indian Institute of Technology, Delhi, for insightful discussions.
+The author also thanks the Department of Science and Technology (DST), India, for the funding behind this work through the Women's Scientist Scheme [SR/WOS-A/PS-29/2013 (G)], and the Indian Institute of Technology, Delhi, for providing the resources to pursue this work.